dcufsg/PublicDocs/cbe-xml-documentation.md

 This collection is currently being digitsed as part of the Dúchas project by [Fiontar & Scoil na Gaeilge](http://www.dcu.ie/fiontar_scoilnagaeilge/) (FSG), Dublin City University (DCU), in conjunction with the NFC.
 The digitisation will produce (1) a collection of scanned images and (2) an XML data set that indexes and annotates the images.
 This document describes the data structure used in the XML data set.

-**Note:** This documentation is a work in progress and should be treated as such.

 ## Table of Contents

 1. [Introduction](#introduction)